DeltaInstitute/lumin_research/sections/04b-vizualizing-energy-use.md

 title: Visualizing Energy Use
 ---
 <p>Several themes in the visual design of energy use information emerged through our early conversations with our targeted audience.
 One consistent finding was that participants found it much easier to understand their energy use when it was presented in dollars rather than in units of energy (kilowatt-hours or kwH).
 We also found that keeping information simple and clear was most effective in promoting understanding.
 These findings informed the design of our dashboard below.</p>
+<p>Google Sheets provided a valuable development back end as we tweaked our energy models.
+The data was served to the front end, and scalable vector graphics (SVGs) were created on an as-needed basis using the JavaScript library D3.js.</p>

 <div class="dashboard">
 	<div class="computer">